RennyDemmy/rpkg/README.md

 # What is rpkg?
 rpkg is both a binary-based and a source-based package management system that is suitable for anyone, especially those who're building their own distribution, or just want a package management system whose packages could be hosted anywhere easily.
 It's so easy that one would only need a simple online directory, or even a GitHub repository.

-# How to use ransack?
+# How to use rpkg?
-Ransack consists of a few arguments.
+rpkg consists of a few arguments.
 These are;

 --install/-i to install a package (it triggers the {packagename} script)